-B. Multicultural Requirement 3 sem. hrs Courses that meet this requirement can be found on pages 29-30.
+B. Multicultural Requirement 3 sem. hrs Courses that meet this requirement can be found on pages 32-33.
 Courses from this list are noted in the major requirements below with an asterisk.

-C. Core Requirements 38 sem. hr (All courses must be completed with a grade of C or higher.
-Courses in the major ca annot be taken as Pass/Fail.)
+C. Core Requirements 38 sem. hrs (All courses must be completed with a grade of taken as Pass/Fail.)